pa/kodekloud-assignment/README.md

     aws ec2 run-instances --image-id <ami-id> --count 1 --instance-type t2.xlarge --key-name <key-pair-name> --security-group-ids <sg name from first step> --subnet-id <subnet-id> --tag-specifications 'ResourceType=instance,Tags=[{Key=Name,Value=WorkerNode1}]' --user-data file://user-data.sh
     ```

-- Our infra structure is ready with docker installed
+- The infrastructure for docker swarm cluster with docker installed is ready

 ### Deploy docker stack

 #### Stack deployment

-- Create a swarm cluster by executing below command in manager node
+- Create a swarm cluster by executing the below command in manager node

     ```bash
     docker swarm init --advertise-addr <MANAGER-IP>
     ```

-- Join worker node to the cluster by using the command from the output of init command or use `join-token` command to generate join command.
+- Join worker node to the cluster by using the output of the init command or use `join-token` to generate the join command.
 The command will look like

     ```bash
     docker swarm join-token worker